10 tips to help children through the COVID-19 crisis

 8. Model healthy coping skills

 Your kids will look to you not only for reassurance, but how to deal with their own complicated emotions.
 Allow yourself enough private time to process what you’re going through so you have the resources to be there for them.
-But don’t feel like you need to hide signs of distress all the time — should you children see you get upset, you can be an example by telling them that you may be feeling sad right now, but you have ways to help yourself feel better soon.
+But don’t feel like you need to hide signs of distress all the time — should your children see you get upset, you can be an example by telling them that you may be feeling sad right now, but you have ways to help yourself feel better soon.

 9. Monitor behavior over time

-While it is normal for children’s behavior to change in response to trauma, symptoms of stress can become problematic if they linger.
+While it is normal for children’s behavior to change in response to crisis, symptoms of stress can become problematic if they linger.
 Simply keep an eye on changes in their sleeping, eating, playing, studying and socializing; if there are no improvements over time, reach out to a professional for help.